codefellows/setup-guide/system-setup/mac/10-verify.md

 curl -Ls https://bit.ly/3qMWhbE | bash
 ```

 You should get a successful message.
-If you do not see `By gum, you've done it!`, look at the output from the steps in part 1 to begin troubleshooting.
-Get TA assistance as necessary.
+If instead you see `Something went wrong!`, look at the output carefully, and retry the steps in part 1 to begin troubleshooting.
+Get [assistance](../../error/error.md) as necessary.

 ---